-Modscape was engaged by Ramsay Health Care to develop a modular system that enabled them to quickly meet the hospital’s increasing accommodation demands while minimising disruption to patients, staff and visitors.
+Modscape was engaged by Ramsay Health Care to develop a modular solution that enabled them to quickly meet the hospital’s increasing accommodation demands while minimising disruption to patients, staff and visitors.
 Designed by Billard Leece Partnership Architects, the 36 modules over four levels were installed in just two days.
 Erilyan carried out the site works for the project while Modscape constructed the ‘cold shell’ offsite within the Brooklyn factory.

-The Sydney-based clients approached Modscape with a clear design brief and aesthetic – create a design that utilises an efficient use of modules to keep transport costs to a minimum, and respect and complement the existing elements of the site.
+The Sydney-based clients approached Modscape with a clear design brief and aesthetic – create a sustainable design that utilises an efficient use of modules to keep transport costs to a minimum, and respect and complement the existing elements of the site.

-Simple in form, the large 290sqm home is made up of only 4 modules.
+Simple in form, the large 290sqm home is made up of only 4 housing modules.
 The bulk of the form is softened by timber battened screens and awnings, which provide privacy and sun protection and help add layers and texture to the façade.

 The organisation of space is dictated not only by the efficiency of our modular system, but the functionality of the internal spaces and the client’s desire to have a clear separation between living and rest areas.